TurboFishPodcast/other-site/README.md

 Other than that there's nothing, just some good old vanilla JavaScript.
 As it stands there's not much need for reactivity anyways, so it wasn't too big a challenge.
 But who known, maybe we get to have some fun in that regard soon...

+## Developing

+I use VSCode with the **Live Server** extension and `tsc -w` when developing.
+If needed, I'll setup a proper system, but this works great for now.